zschrec/SahaEOS/README.md

 #saha_hydrogen_eos.f90 with saha_hydrogen_eos_declarations.f90
 _Overview_
 While only considering hydrogen, this module uses the Saha equation to iterate until electron density converges.
-Once convergence is reached, the pressure, internal energy, and specific heat capacity are calculated and it does this over a range of temperatures.
+Once convergence is reached, the pressure, internal energy, and specific heat capacity are calculated.
+This is done over a range of temperatures.
 It outputs a file containing the ionization fraction, the pressure, the internal energy, and the specific heat capacity for each temperature.
 _To compile_: gfortran -o saha_hydrogen_eos saha_hydrogen_eos_declarations.f90 saha_hydrogen_eos.f90
 _Configuration_
 The upper_T, lower_T, and increment_T values can be changed to iterate over different temperature ranges.